Feeling The Effects Of Stress? L-Tyrosine Can Support Focus And The Brain

 If you’re dealing with a lot of stress, tyrosine can help.
-Tyrosine keeps your brain performing at its best during stress and improves your focus during tasks that demand mental endurance.
-In this way, tyrosine is a nootropic: it helps your brain tackle challenges without getting burned out.
+Tyrosine keeps your brain performing at its best during stress and improves your focus with tasks that demand mental endurance.
+In this way, tyrosine is a nootropic — it helps your brain handle challenges, without getting burned out.

-Tyrosine also turns into dopamine, a central neurotransmitter that controls pleasure and motivation.
-Dopamine also influences serotonin, and together the two play a central role in regulating your mood.
+If you’re experiencing a low mood, tyrosine may be able to help.
+That’s because tyrosine turns into dopamine, a central neurotransmitter that controls pleasure and motivation.
+Dopamine also influences serotonin, and together, the two are thought to play a central role in regulating your mood.

-That said, there aren’t any notable risks or side effects to taking tyrosine, so if you want to lift your mood, tyrosine is worth a try.
+That said, there aren’t any notable risks or side effects to taking tyrosine.

 Should you take tyrosine for your thyroid?

-Tyrosine is also a precursor to levothyroxine, a thyroid hormone that’s low in people with hypothyroidism or Hashimoto’s thyroiditis.
-It seems reasonable to think that tyrosine would be great for you if you have an underactive thyroid, but that might not be true.
+Tyrosine is also a precursor to levothyroxine, a thyroid hormone that’s low in individuals with hypothyroidism or Hashimoto’s thyroiditis.
+However, tyrosine may not be appropriate for you if you have an underactive thyroid.

-In mice, tyrosine replenished thyroid hormones that were low due to stress, but in humans, there’s no evidence that tyrosine improves thyroid function.
-In fact, some hormone doctors report that patients who take tyrosine see a further decrease in thyroid function.
+In mice, tyrosine replenished thyroid hormones that were low due to stress.
+But in humans, there’s no evidence that tyrosine improves thyroid function.
+In fact, some endocrinologists report that patients who take tyrosine see a further decrease in thyroid function.
 In theory, that could happen because tyrosine boosts norepinephrine, which regulates thyroid hormones and is already often too high in people with hypothyroidism.

-You can get tyrosine from foods like chicken, turkey, fish, and cheese, but if you want the cognitive benefits of tyrosine, you’re better off taking a supplement.
+You can get tyrosine from foods like chicken, turkey, fish and cheese, but if you want the cognitive benefits of tyrosine, a supplement delivers higher amounts better suited for cognitive support.

-Purified tyrosine gets pushed to neurotransmitter synthesis, while tyrosine in food ends up going to your muscles along with all the rest of the amino acids you eat.
+Purified tyrosine is directly delivered to neurotransmitter synthesis, while tyrosine in food goes to your muscles, along with all the rest of the amino acids you eat.